Switching Point Optimization for Abstract Parabolic Equations: Proximal Gradient Method

 \emph{Step 2: Boundedness of the adjoint solution operator}\\ Let $t\in (0,T)$, $g\in L^{q'}(0,T;\DD^*)$, $p_t \in X^*$, and

 be fixed but arbitrary.
 We first consider an auxiliary adjoint equation given by

-According to Lemma~\ref{lem:adjointeq}, this equation admits a unique solution $p \in \W^{q'}(0,t;X^*, \DD^*)$.
+By Lemma~\ref{lem:adjointeq}, this equation admits a unique solution $p \in \W^{q'}(0,t;X^*, \DD^*)$.
 To show the boundedness of the associated solution operator, let us return to the notion of the proof of Lemma~\ref{lem:adjointeq} and introduce the fixed point mapping

 where $K_t$ is as defined in \eqref{eq:defG}.
 From \eqref{eq:fprimestargrowth} and Lemma~\ref{lem:normGt}, it follows that

 Therefore, if we choose $\bar t := (2C^T(d_1 \, T^{1/r} + d_2 \, \varrho^{q/r}))^{-rq'/(r-q')}$, then, analogously to \eqref{eq:Slipbart},